-Providing support on the administration and customer sides of the business in Blackburn are Louise Stevenson, Angela Dewhurst and Mandie Mansfield-Clark.
-Managing our Blackpool office is Margaret Swift.
+Providing support on the administration and customer sides of the business in Blackburn are Office Manager Sharon Barnes, Brent’s eldest son Daniel Stevenson and Angela Dewhurst.

-The final member of our team is Marketing Director Greg Wharf, who oversees all marketing and design aspects of the business.
+The final member of our team is Marketing Director Greg Wharf, who oversees all marketing and design aspects of the business along with managing our Blackpool office.
 Greg is also Brent’s godson – keeping it all in the family.

 The National Association of Memorial Masons is an organisation dedicated to furthering the memorial masonry industry and safeguarding the interests of the bereaved through the promotion of high standards, wide choice and increased understanding in all matters relating to natural stone memorials.

 Brent Stevenson Memorials are a member of NAMM.

 The National Association of Memorial Masons (NAMM) has introduced a registration scheme for nationally qualified memorial fixers/installers/erectors and memorial mason businesses.